sofyan-rs/next-portofolio/README.md

-# Simple Portofolio App using NextJS
+# Simple Portofolio Site using NextJS

 This project was created with NextJS.